BonfaceKilz/BonfaceKilz/content/post/2017-04-25-avr-bitwise-operation-in-c.md

 LED6 &= ~0x01;
 ```

 Another important concept is that of shifting bits.
 Before we dive into this, let's talk about Bit MASKS.
-A bit mask is a binary number where the desired bits are one and the remaining are 0.
+A bit mask is a binary number in which the desired bits are one and the remaining are 0.
 We can use the `<<` operator to build bit masks.
 Here are examples:

 ```
 // To build a bit mask with with bit 1 set: